Inala suburb profile

 Inala property market performance

-Inala’s property market has shown robust growth over the past 12 months, with house values increasing by 13.2%.
-The current median house price stands at $808,000.
-There has been no activity in the unit market, with no units sold or rented, indicating a lack of demand or supply in this segment.
+Inala's property market has experienced significant growth over the past 12 months, with house values increasing by 16.5%.
+The current median house price stands at $880,000, reflecting strong demand in the area.
+However, there has been no activity in the unit market, with no units sold or change in unit values.

-The rental market for houses in Inala has also seen positive movement, with average rent increasing by 5.6% over the last 12 months, reaching $528.
-This reflects a steady demand for rental properties in the suburb.
+The rental market for houses in Inala has also seen growth, with average rent increasing by 5.8% over the last 12 months to $550.
+In contrast, the unit rental market has remained stagnant, with no change in average rent, highlighting a lack of demand in this segment.

 | Houses | Units | |